 A highlight was being named “Grand Marshal” of the 2018 Christmas parade.

 Fred loved John Wayne, Chuck Norris, western movies, puzzles, checkers, cards, cookies (“I’m the cookie monster!”), bike riding, but most of all socializing.
 Fred was always one to lend a helping hand.
 Fred was lovingly hosted by many individuals for holidays, birthdays, and all manner of family gatherings.

 Thank you to everyone who welcomed and embraced Fred Fawcett, and especially all who visited him in his nursing homes.
 You know who you are.
 If we tried to individually list each person we would surely fail.
 Truly all of us who loved Fred were the better for knowing him.
 A special thank you to the staffs of the nursing & rehab facilities Madison, and Mapleshire, respectively, for their warm, loving, care.

 Fred will be interred at Maplewood Cemetery, Kingwood, WV, by Morgan Funeral Home.
 Once Covid-19 has passed, a gathering will be held to share favorite “Fred” stories at a location TBD.

-To plant a tree in memory of Fred A. Fawcett, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Fred A. Fawcett, please visit our floral store.